The fascination of minimum length and minimum time

 Top

-Research: What the unified theory of nature must be
+Research: what the unified theory of nature must be

 More precisely, the 9 lines imply that the common constituents are filiform, of Planck radius, and fluctuating.
 Details and consequences are explored in "From maximum force to physics in 9 lines and towards relativistic quantum gravity" at https://www.researchgate.net/publication/365750175.